Lesson n°6

 Impersonate the second user

-In order to fix it, we need to make sure the value of the cookie can't be tampered with.
-In the "User model" lesson, we talked about signing as a mechanism to prevent tampering.
+To fix this, we need to ensure the value of the cookie can't be tampered with.
+In the "User Model" lesson, we talked about signing as a mechanism to prevent tampering.
 We can use the same mechanism to sign the session cookie.

 Let's make a simple change to our Authentication concern to use signed cookies: